♥ Enter our latest Blender Giveaway! ♥HOW TO MAKE ICE CREAM IN YOUR BLENDTEC OR VITAMIX BLENDER:

 Our recipes assume that you will be using crescent- shaped ice cubes (the kind from your ice cube tray or maker).
 If using different kinds of ice, you may need to adjust the amounts of ice used in each recipe.

-For the Fourside and Wildside Jars: If you have too much ice, the ingredients freeze up in the blending jar – forming an air pocket around the blade.
+For the Fourside and Wildside Jars: If you have too much ice, the ingredients freeze up in the blending jar – forming an air pocket around the blade also known as “cavitation”.
 If this occurs, stop the machine, pick the jar up off the base ad shake out the air pocket.
-Then replace jar onto base and use the speed up key to speed 3 for a few seconds, then to speed 10 until a star shape forms at the top.
-Hit any button to stop machine once star shape forms, do not let it run the full timed cycle or it will start to melt the ice cream.
+You can also use a spatula to push the ingredients into the blade.
+Then replace jar onto base and use the speed up key to speed 3 for a few seconds, then to speed HIGH until a star shape forms at the top.
+Stop machine once star shape forms, do not let it run the full timed cycle or it will start to melt the ice cream.

 If you have too little ice, the blend will be runny.
 If this occurs, add 2 oz of ice and follow steps as above.

-You will definitely need to use the tamper to push the ice down into the blade and crush it.
+You will definitely need to use the tamper to push the frozen fruit and/or ice down into the blade to crush it.
 The tamper should prevent any cavitation, just keep blending until you see the swirl shape form at the top and it’s a thick consistency.
-Again do not overblend.
+Do not overblend.

 1) To change an ice cream recipe into a lowfat/no fat recipe, substitute the cream with any of the following options: non-dairy creamer (we like healthy So Delicious), lowfat or skim milk, or milk substitutes such as coconut milk, almond milk, rice milk or soy milk.